Criollo people: In the wars of independence

 Criollos in what is now Guatemala rejoice upon learning about the declaration of independence from Spain on September 15, 1821.

 Until 1760, the Spanish colonies were ruled under laws designed by the Spanish Habsburgs, which granted the American provinces broad autonomy.
 That situation changed by the Bourbon Reforms of 18th century during the reign of Charles III.
 Spain needed to extract increasing wealth from its colonies to support the European and global wars it needed to maintain the Spanish Empire.
 The Crown expanded the privileges of the peninsulares, who took over many administrative offices that had been filled by Criollos.
 At the same time, reforms by the Catholic Church reduced the roles and privileges of the lower ranks of the clergy, who were mostly Criollos.
 By the 19th century, this discriminatory policy of the Spanish Crown and the examples of the American and French revolutions, led Criollo factions to rebel against the peninsulares.
 With increasing support of the other castes, they engaged Spain in a fight for independence (1809–1826).
 The former Spanish Empire in the Americas separated into a number of independent republics.

 Modern colloquial uses

 The word criollo retains its original meaning in most Spanish-speaking countries in the Americas.
 In some countries, however, the word criollo has over time come to have additional meanings, such as "local" or "home-grown".
-For instance, comida criolla in Spanish-speaking countries refers to "local cuisine", not "cuisine of the criollos".
+For instance, comida criolla in Latin American Spanish-speaking countries refers to "local cuisine", not "cuisine of the criollos".
 In Portuguese, crioulo is also a racist slang term referring to blacks.

 In some countries, the term was extended or changed over the years: